KQM-git/TCL/characters/electro/yae-miko.md

 {% tab title="C1" %}
 ### **Yakan Offering**

-Each time G**reat Secret Art: Tenko Kenshin** activates a Tenko Thunderbolt, Yae Miko will restore 8 Elemental Energy for herself.
+Each time **Great Secret Art: Tenko Kenshin** activates a Tenko Thunderbolt, Yae Miko will restore 8 Elemental Energy for herself.

+**Notes:**
+* The Burst does not need to hit an enemy in order for the Energy to be restored.
 {% endtab %}

 {% tab title="C2" %}